Online Bankruptcy

 Home » Understanding Bankruptcy » Online Bankruptcy

-If bankruptcy is in your future, there are tools online to help you find your way through the maze.
+If bankruptcy is in your future, there are tools online to help you navigate the maze.
+However, filing for bankruptcy is far more involved than ordering a two-topping special from Domino’s.

-But a great deal of the paperwork and educational requirements can be done online with help from a bankruptcy attorney or a non-attorney bankruptcy petition preparer.
+Parts of the bankruptcy process – meeting with creditors and pleading your case in court hearings – must be done in person.
+However, a great deal of the paperwork and educational requirements can be done online with help from a bankruptcy attorney or a non-attorney bankruptcy petition preparer.

 Types of Online Bankruptcy